brentsnook/shokkenki/features/README.md

 ## How?

-Shokkenki is like [VCR](https://github.com/vcr/vcr) in that it plays back interactions to a consumer of an HTTP service in order to stub out its provider.
-Shokkenki is different to VCR in that it allows interactions to be spelled out explicitly instead of just recorded.
+Shokkenki is **similar** [VCR](https://github.com/vcr/vcr) in that it plays back interactions to a consumer of an HTTP service in order to stub out its provider.

+Shokkenki is **different** to VCR in that it allows interactions to be spelled out explicitly instead of just recorded.
 Those interactions can then be used to test the provider too.
 It goes a little something like this:

 1. Consumer A spells out desired interactions with Provider B as a series of requests and responses
 2. Those interactions are used to stub out Provider B during consumer A tests